w3f/polkadot-wiki/docs/learn/learn-staking.md

 regardless of stake.
 Thus, having more stake in a validator does not influence the amount of block rewards it receives.
 This avoids the centralization of power to a few validators.
 There is a probabilistic component in the calculation of rewards, so they may not be exactly equal for all validators.
-In fact, during each era validators can earn `era points` by doing different tasks on chain.
+In fact, during each era validators can earn **era points** by doing different tasks on chain.
 The more the points, the higher the reward for a specific era.
 This promotes validators' activity on chain.
 To know more about era points, and how and on which basis they are distributed visit the [dedicated page](../maintain/maintain-guides-validator-payout.md).
 Distribution of the rewards is pro-rata to all stakers after the validator's commission is deducted.

 ### Skin in the game when Staking

 The security of PoS networks depends on the amount of staked tokens.
 To successfully attack the network, a malicious actor would need to accrue a large number of tokens or would need different participants to collude and act maliciously.
-If there is an attack in the case of NPoS, both the validator(s) and nominators will be
-`slashed` resulting in their stake being partially or fully confiscated by the network and then deposited to the treasury.
+If there is an attack in the case of NPoS, both the validator(s) and nominators will be slashed resulting in their stake being partially or fully confiscated by the network and then deposited to the treasury.
 There is little interest for a rational network participant to act in a harmful way because NPoS ensures that all participants can be held accountable for their bad actions.
 In NPoS, validators are paid equal rewards regardless of the amount of stake backing them, thus avoiding large payouts to few large validators which might lead to centralization.

 ## Being a nominator

 ### Tasks and Responsibilities of a Nominator

-Since validator slots are limited, most of those who wish to stake their DOT and contribute to the economic security of the network will be nominators, thus here we focus on the role of nominators.
+Since validator slots are limited, most of those who wish to stake their {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} and contribute to the economic security of the network will be nominators, thus here we focus on the role of nominators.
 However, it is worth mentioning that validators do most of the heavy lifting: they run the validator nodes and manage [session keys](https://research.web3.foundation/en/latest/polkadot/keys/index.html?highlight=session%20keys),